Darling Darling (2001 film): Production

 Producer Medikonda Murali Krishna who produced Suryudu and Narasimha Naidu (both remakes) produced this film.

 After a string of failures, Srikanth changed his hairstyle for the film.
+The climax was shot at Rajahmundry.

+Soundtrack

+The soundtrack was composed by Koti.
+The song "Nari Nari" is loosely based on "Nari Narain" by Egyptian singer Hisham Abbas.

 Release

 The film was scheduled to release on Diwali.

 Jeevi of Idlebrain.com opined that "The film is one of the worst films that are made in the recent past.
 There is no imagination in screenplay or direction".
 Gudipoodi Srihari of The Hindu wrote that "Saikiran's character looks foolish.
 Srikant, playing a sadist role, is unimpressive, particularly in closeup shots" and that "Shaheen is a mere doll".
 A critic from Full Hyderabad wrote that "Darling Darling has a plot so complicated that only two persons in the cast finally understand what has happened, and those two do not include the heroine or the hero".